sandrina-p/portfolio_v3/README.md

 - **Deploy**: [Netlify](https://www.netlify.com/)

-## Is something missing or wrong?
+## Is there something missing or wrong?
-Feel free to open an issue or let me know my any other medium (e-mail, twitter, etc...).
+Feel free to open an issue or let me know by any other medium (e-mail, twitter, etc...).
 I'd appreciate! 🙌